 sha256sum --check SHA256SUM

-For all files you downloaded, you should see the name of the file followed by the work "OK".
+For all files you downloaded, you should see the name of the file followed by the word "OK".

-In addition, all RPM files and DEB packages are also signed with this key.
+In addition, all RPM files and DEB packages are also signed with one of the keys.
 See the Fedora, epel (for Enterprise Linux), and deb (for Debian and Ubuntu) directories for more details.

-Further information about the "Dec2016-SP1" release is available in the release notes.
+Further information about the "Jun2020-SP1" release is available in the release notes.